-Walt's Last Words: NOT Kurt Russellby Jim Korkis, staff writer
+Walt's Last Words: NOT Kurt Russellby Jim Korkis, contributing writer

 A few weeks ago, Mike Scopa wrote to me wanting to know my perspective on the story that the last words that Walt Disney wrote before he passed away were “Kurt Russell.”
 People often give an inordinate amount of intention to the last words of celebrities, politicians, and others in the hopes of discovering the meaning of life or at least the meaning of life to those particular folks in their last moments.
 Was Walt 's writing of “Kurt Russell” a cryptic clue like Charles Foster Kane’s “Rosebud” to revealing something about the innovative genius?